Montana Native Plant Society

 July 5, 2018 By

-V 7, No. 1, Fall 1993 – In “Forests Beneath Your Feet,” Sharon Eversman gives us a fine primer on mosses, liverworts, lichens, and fungi along with a short bibliography for further reading; a thorough report on the Annual Meeting at Wall Creek and the Gravely range; Field Trip Reports included: “Fall Foray with Dr. Mushroom”; “Two Moon Park”; “Meeteetse Spires”; “South and North Pryors”; and “Willow Creek, Beartooth Mountains”; and a memoriam to Sherman J. Preece.
+V07-1, Fall 1993 – In “Forests Beneath Your Feet,” Sharon Eversman gives a primer on mosses, liverworts, lichens, and fungi along with a short bibliography for further reading; a thorough report on the Annual Meeting at Wall Creek and the Gravely range; field trip reports include “Fall Foray with Dr. Mushroom”; “Two Moon Park”; “Meeteetse Spires”; “South and North Pryors”; and “Willow Creek, Beartooth Mountains”; and a memoriam to Sherman J. Preece.

-V 7, No. 2, Winter 1994 – “Growing Hardy Ferns in Montana,” by Jean Parker tells why and how to propagate native ferns and includes a list of species characteristics and a list of references; a field trip report, “Flathead Lake Mushroom Foray,” documents many fungi found on a Swan Valley trip; and there is a review of Jerry DeSanto’s Bitterroot.
+V07-2, Winter 1994 – “Growing Hardy Ferns in Montana” by Jean Parker tells why and how to propagate native ferns and includes a list of species characteristics and references; a field trip report, “Flathead Lake Mushroom Foray,” documents many fungi found on a Swan Valley trip; and there is a review of Jerry DeSanto’s “Bitterroot.”

-V 7, No. 3, Spring 1994 – “Gardening on the Wild Side – Planting a Prairie Garden,” by Linda Iverson offers practical guidance for establishing native prairie areas in your yard ; “Gilia minutiflora: A New Plant for Montana,” by Judy Hoy reports finding this species in the Bitterroot; Field Trip Reports include: “Jewel Basin Mushroom Madness,” wherein Larry Evans documents many species found and includes a cautionary note on the difficulty of some field identification, Neal Brown reports on a Purple Loosestrife pull in the Nine-Pipes area that also brought attention to a variety of small fauna, and Linda Iverson describes work done to help maintain native vegetation at an underpass in Livingston; and Steve Shelly describes programs planned throughout the state for “National Wildflower Week: Celebrating Wildflowers!”
+V07-3, Spring 1994 – “Gardening on the Wild Side – Planting a Prairie Garden,” by Linda Iverson offers practical guidance for establishing native prairie areas in your yard [Note: The Society updates and maintains planting resources that MNPS in the Landscaping section of this website]; “Gilia minutiflora: A New Plant for Montana” by Judy Hoy reports finding this species in the Bitterroot; field trip reports include “Jewel Basin Mushroom Madness,” wherein Larry Evans documents many species found and includes a cautionary note on the difficulty of some field identification, Neal Brown reports on a Purple loosestrife pull in the Ninepipes area that brought attention to a variety of small fauna, and Linda Iverson describes maintaining native vegetation at an underpass in Livingston; and Steve Shelly describes programs planned throughout the state for “National Wildflower Week: Celebrating Wildflowers!”